GLLO is a dynamic two-day, hands-on legislative experience for teens!

-The Greater Lansing Legislative Onsite
+The Greater Lansing Legislative Onsite is a dynamic two-day, hands-on legislative experience for teens!

-We encourage students to attend both if they can!
-There are differences between the two:
+We encourage students to attend GLLO and LEAD if they can!

 There are many parents who send their student to LEAD after attending the Onsite.
 This gives the student a better opportunity to benefit from the full program and gives them an idea of what to expect.
 However, if you can’t commit to a whole week, the Onsite would be a good second choice.